Managing Pain After Surgery

 Dealing with post-surgery pain begins before your operation.

 Start Before Surgery continued...

 Stick to the medication schedule set by the doctor.
-That will keep medication flowing through your system and your level of pain at a more even
+That will keep medication flowing through your system and your level of pain at a more even and manageable level.

 Conditions that Complicate Pain Management